FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

 analyzeEChanNtuple.C -- Helper executable for building energy distributions
                         out of observed samples.

+ChannelGroupInfo.h   -- Summary info for a group of channels.
+Used to
+                        study channels grouped by HPD as well as those channels neighboring an HPD.

 DetId.h              -- The CMS detector id.
 Lifted from CMSSW code
                         DataFormats/DetId/interface/DetId.h.